 I recently realized that I’m turning 30 in a few weeks.
 As I was reflecting on entering my 30s and the things I’ve achieved, one thing occurred to me – I must be in the minority of recent lawyers that will be entering their 30s with absolutely no student loan debt remaining.

 This is sort of interesting when you think about it.
 Student loans have become so normalized in our society that we just expect everyone to have them now.
-This is especially true for most high income professions that require many years of post-college schooling.
+This is especially true for most high-income professions that require many years of post-college schooling.
 When you include all the time spent accruing debt in grad school, it’s not uncommon for someone to keep their debt around for a decade or more.
-A lawyer graduating at age 25 could easily still have their student loan debt kicking around until they’re 35 or older.
-I know of dentists that will be paying their student loans well into their 50s!
+A lawyer graduating at age 25 could easily still have their student loan debt kicking around until they’re 35 or older. know of dentists that will be paying their student loans well into their 50s!

 A common refrain is that you’ll pay more on your student loans sometime in the future.
-Maybe early on in your career, the money just isn’t there.
-Or you’re getting used to your salary.
-Or whatever other excuse you might make as to why you’re dragging out your student loans instead of attacking them hard.
+Maybe early on in your career, the money just isn’t there or you’re getting used to your salary or whatever other excuse you might make as to why you’re dragging out your student loans instead of attacking them hard.